 A car accident can be a disastrous event that can impact a person for the rest of their life.
 If you are involved in a car accident, it is vital to seek compensation from the party that caused the accident.
 If you fail to seek compensation for your car crash injuries, this could impact a potential case in the future.
 If you need assistance to file a lawsuit after a car accident, you should consult with an experienced Miami car accident lawyer as soon as possible.
-The Law Offices of Prosper Shaked understand how a severe car accident can change a victim’s life, and we are dedicated to providing you with the legal representation you deserve in your time of need.
+Prosper Shaked Accident Injury Attorneys PA understand how a severe car accident can change a victim’s life, and we are dedicated to providing you with the legal representation you deserve in your time of need.
 Waiting too long to pursue a car accident lawsuit can affect your ability to receive compensation for your injuries.
 Car accident lawyer Prosper Shaked is here to explain whether you can sue for car accident injuries in Florida after a year has passed.

 Can I Wait a Year to File a Car Accident Lawsuit in Florida?

 If you were injured in a car accident in Florida, you might be concerned about how long you have to pursue a lawsuit against the party responsible for the crash.
 While it is true that a potential plaintiff only has a limited amount of time to file a lawsuit, the potential plaintiff has longer than a year to pursue a lawsuit against a negligent driver.